Phonics and Reading

 For information at what is expected in Reading at the end of each year, please go to the page End of Year Expectations

+In our school, we follow the Read, Write, Inc phonics program, which our pupicls really enjoy.
+Read, Write, Inc Phonics teaches children to read accurately and fluently with good comprehension.
+They learn to form each letter, spell correctly and compose their ideas step-by-step.
 We teach sounds in 'sets' working through pure sounds to ensure pupils can blend accurately for reading.
-For information on set 1, 2 and 3 sounds, click on the Oxford Owl image which will take you to their website, full of useful resources, information and books.
+For information on set 1, 2 and 3 sounds, click on the Oxford Owl image which will take you to their website which is full of useful resources, information and books

-We learn a digraph is two letters that make one sound and a trigraph is three letters that make one sound.
-We also learn a split vowel digraph makes one sound, examples are at the side.
+We learn a diagraph is two letters that make one sound and a trigraph is three letters that make one sound.
+We also learn that a split vowel diagraph makes one sound (see examples to the right).
 We call these special friends.
+Children use this knowledge to read words effectively.

-We also have Red Words which children need to learn by sight.
-We say 'You can't Fred a Red!'
+We also have red words which children need to learn by sight.
+We say "You can't Fred a red!".
 These are also known as High Frequency Words.
-The first 300 High Frequency Words are listed below:
+The first 300 High Frequency Words are listed below.

 Reading is more than decoding words.
 Children become fluent readers by reading a variety of texts as well as listening to them.
 Asking your children about what they have read supports them in developing their comprehension and understanding of what they have read.